RetroPie/RetroPie-Docs/docs/Sharp-X68000.md

 ## Emulator: [lr-px68k](https://github.com/libretro/px68k-libretro/)
 This emulator must be installed from the experimental section in RetroPie Setup.

+Currently, MIDI/sound module capabilities are not supported in the emulator.

 ## ROMS

 Accepted File Extensions: **.dim**